 13. The Director

-(1) There shall be a Director of Liquor Licensing, who shall be appointed under, and shall hold office subject to and in accordance with, Part 3 of the Public Sector Management Act 1994.
+[(1) repealed]

-(2) The Director is responsible for the administration of this Act, other than those aspects of administration that relate to the Court, to the chief executive officer of the relevant department of the Public Service.
+(2) The Director is responsible for the administration of this Act, other than those aspects of administration that relate to the Commission.

 (3) A person appointed to be, or to act in the office of, Director of Liquor Licensing in the exercise of the jurisdiction conferred by that office —